 Mirage volcano (free): This attraction is situated in a lagoon in front of the Mirage.
-When darkness falls, it erupts as a fake live volcano every 15 -30 minutes.
+Starting at 7pm, it erupts every hour on the hour until 11pm.

-Lobby Aquarium, the Mirage: This has always been a lovely aquarium, but has recently been renovated to be even more impressive.
-It’s a 20,000 gallon aquarium measuring 53 feet long, with artificial corals and a vast array of exotic sealife, including stingrays, sharks, eels, and puffer fish.
+Lobby Aquarium, the Mirage: Located behind the check-in desk, the Mirage has a 20,000 gallon aquarium.
+It measures 53 feet long, with artificial corals and a vast array of exotic sea life, including stingrays, sharks, eels, and puffer fish.
 According to the Mirage website, there are now more than 1,000 coral reef animals representing 60 species from Australia, the Caribbean, Fiji, and the Red Sea, among others.
-Located behind the front desk.

 Tropical Rainforest, the Mirage: The Mirage has a lush, tropical rainforest located in the atrium just off the lobby.
 The rainforest includes cascading waterfalls, more than 100 different types of plants, and Palm trees that tower 60 feet under a glass dome.
 They have 300 orchids.